eedugon/eck-logs-and-metrics/docs/default_logs_kubernetes.md

               - /var/log/containers/*${data.kubernetes.container.id}.log
 ```

-- HTTP based monitoring disabled (due to the usage of `hostNetwork`) to avoid listening on a port at host level.
+- Monitoring enabled with internal collection, and HTTP based monitoring disabled (due to the usage of `hostNetwork`) to avoid listening on a port at host level:

 - Logs collection of this pod disabled with the pod level annotation `co.elastic.logs/enabled: "false"`.

 ### Extra Considerations: